cdl-geneseo/geneseo-dictionary/R/Ra_superseded.md

 # Ra (superseded)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Ra (superseded)

 Created by  Unknown User (lav4), last modified by  Aurora Merwin on Apr 09, 2023

 (n.)\'r\ acronym of endearment for Resident Assistant. &quot;I'm going down to the service desk to visit Ra Joe since he's on duty tonight.&quot; Source: Dictionary of Geneseo English 2006.
 Obsolete Fall 2006.
 Dinki.